 az CLI and have access to the correct subscription for your AKS or ARC cluster.

-- The easiest way to get your AKS or ARC cluster visible by the GitOps and Kubernetes Extensions, is by using the
+- The easiest way to get your AKS or Arc cluster visible by the GitOps and Kubernetes Extensions, is to use the

-az CLI to merge the config for accessing your cluster onto the default
+az CLI to merge the kubeconfig for accessing your cluster onto the default

 kubectl config.
 Use